nguyendviet/Capital-City-2/README.md

 # Capital City 2

 ## Overview
 A mobile friendly version of the previous game Guess The Capital City.

-Play this game whilst you're waiting for your next flight to explore the world!
+### Why I built this app?
+If you travel, you might spend a lot of time waiting at an airport, a train or bus station.
+I built this game so people can learn a bit more about geography during their trips to explore the world!

 ### Demo
 * Github IO: [Capital City 2](https://nguyendviet.github.io/Capital-City-2/)